 3.6.1.
-This group is chaired by the SIRO and is made up of Information Asset Owners, Information Management and IT.
-It is responsible for promoting information management across the Service, ensuring that information risks are identified and appropriately managed.
+This group is chaired by the SIRO and is made up of Information Asset Leads, Information Governance and ICT.
+It is responsible for promoting information governance across the Service, ensuring that information risks are identified and appropriately managed.